jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-discussed in their blog post, Are dash cam users en\-route to security risks which also explored the ongoing debate about whether GPS and dash camdata should be considered personal data.262021 NCC Group Annual Research ReportCloud \& CICD Pipeline SecurityThis year, Viktor Gazdag joined to the Center for
+discussed in their blog post, Are dash cam users en\-route to security risks which also explored the ongoing debate about whether GPS and dash camdata should be considered personal data.
+In their recent research into e\-Scooters, Guy and Dale looked at the security and safety of 10 popular brands s\-Scooters, and found a number of safety issues in relation to electronic brakes and the ability to remotely tamper with the devices via Bluetooth\- based attacks.
+They also found that a number of them could be modified quite easily to push them beyond legal speed limits.
+At time of writing, this work is undergoing coordinated disclosure with the affected manufacturers, for publication of findings set for early 2022\.
+For the aforementioned research with independent
+UK consumer body Which? investigating the safety and security of a range of IoT devices, Dale Pavey and Guy Morley were named the winners of the Best Ethical HackerPentester Award at the 2021 Security Serious Unsung Heroes Awards, covered here in Infosecurity Magazine.
+27
+2021 NCC Group Annual Research Report
+Cloud \& CICD Pipeline Security
-Internet Security community and made technical contributions to the CIS Benchmarks for Securing Microsoft 365\.
+This year, Viktor Gazdag joined to the Center for Internet Security community and made technical contributions to the CIS Benchmarks for Securing Microsoft 365\.
 The benchmark has two levels of